 Organic Whole Grains

-All are clean and ready for milling or cooking whole as in a pilaf or for cereal
+All our organic whole grains are cleaned and ready for milling or cooking whole as in a pilaf or for cereal

 A grain of barley is much like one of wheat.
 Two outer husks surround the aleurone-covered endosperm or starchy part, and the germ.
 The protein is found in the aleurone cells, which are retained in “hulled’ barley.